top of page

 Polished concrete is becoming very popular not just for its sleek modern appearance but for it's long term durability, ease of maintenance, environmental friendliness, sustainability and low life cycle cost to name a few.

-There are many different design options to choose from here are the basics.
+There are many different design options to choose from.
+Let's look at some of the basics.

 Aggregate Exposure